theofficialgauravsharma/theofficialgauravsharma/README.md

 ### Hi there 👋

-- 🔭 I’m currently a ...**Fourth year student at JIIT**
+- 🔭 I’m currently a **Fourth year student at JIIT**
-- 🌱 I’m currently learning ...**Core JAVA, Data Structure and Algorithms and OOPs concepts**
+- 🌱 I’m currently learning **Core JAVA, Data Structure and Algorithms and OOPs concepts**
-- 💬 Ask me about ...**Core JAVA, Data Structure and Algorithms and OOPs concepts**
+- 💬 Ask me about **Core JAVA, Data Structure and Algorithms and OOPs concepts**